Roselyn Abbott, BPC, UKCP, Registered MBACP, GAS International, BAPPS

 I adhere to the code of ethics and practice of the above organizations, hold full professional indemnity insurance and attend regular supervision.
 I am actively involved in professional development and continuously update my qualifications.

 Currently I work full-time in private practice, with extensive experience in providing once-weekly and more frequent talking therapy.
 I also regularly offer online therapy via Skype and Facetime (Apple).

 Qualifications & Training

 My original counselling training was in 1992, leading to my accreditation as a counsellor in 1996.
 Since then I have regularly updated my training through continuing professional development, supervision and extensive experience with a wide range of clients.
-I am currently in further training with the Society of Analytical Psychology.

 My most recent qualifications in counselling and psychotherapy include:

 Society of Analytical Psychology Qualification in Adult Jungian Analysis

 Mentalization Based Therapy (advanced training for Borderline Personality Disorder)